GDSC-RCCIIT/General-Purpose-Scripts/scripts/Secured chat machine/README.md

 ## to use you can perform following activity

-- in first msg box enter you msg
+- in first msg box enter you massage
     ```
     sent Rs.
 9000
     ```